lepisma/lepisma.github.io/_posts/2015-03-20-rowing-a-steamer.md

 > "You need to learn the Mathematics first."

 Ah, you are already assume teaching Calculus **in** Mathematics was a waste of time.

 > "You will learn nothing if you use functions directly."

 C'mon, you were going to teach us finite difference stuff, weren't you ?
 Or wait, you did teach that, but that was erratic pen-paper stuff right ?

 Computers are not vanity stuff.
 They are not disconnected from Science.
 Hate it or love it, Computation is not a projection of Mathematics on Computers, **it is Mathematics**.

-Creating engineers, we are !
-With this in mind ➮ **Ignorance is bliss**